 The air conditioning unit will operate when the vessel is plugged in to shore power or when the generator is running.
-Each cabin has its own individual air con unit and there are 2 units located in the saloon.
+Each hull has its own individual air conditioning control unit which controls both cabins.

 Operate the air conditioning as follows: